 Your medical treatment as a donor isn't affected by your donor status, and you may remove your name from the donor registration list.
 Furthermore, donating tissue or organs won't interfere with having an open-casket viewing at your funeral.
 Also, being a donor won't cost you or your family anything.

 Register to become a donor by indicating your desire when you apply for or renew your driver's license or state ID card.
 (You must be at least 18 years old to become a donor.)

-Or, mail a completed donor form to the address listed on the application.
+Or, mail a completed NYS Donate Life Organ and Tissue Donor Registry Specification Form to the address listed on the application.

 If you registered to be a donor before July 23, 2008, you're in the old registry, which means your next-of-kin must give his/her consent before your donation request can be carried out.